sartios/gatsby-blog-example/content/posts/02-03-2018-react-primer/index.md

 * <a href="/react-dom-api">ReactDOM</a> - ReactDOM provides a set of DOM specific methods.
 * <a href="/react-api">React</a> - React is the entry point of the React Framework.

-Our component is created using React.createElement method and is rendered into the container using ReactDOM.render method.
+The component is created using React.createElement method and it is rendered into the container using ReactDOM.render method.

 <a class="link-flatmaterial" href="https://github.com/sartios/react-app-example/tree/react-primer" target="_blank">
   <i class="fab fa-github-alt"></i>